Xilinx/VVAS/main/source/docs/DC/Tutorials/multi_instance_launch_utilities.rst

 Launcher
 ^^^^^^^^^

-'Launcher' is another application which makes it much more easier to run maximum multiple instances of a use-case without the knowledge of number of devices available and how many are free to use.
+'Launcher' is another application which makes it much easier to run maximum multiple instances of a use-case without the knowledge of number of devices available and how many are free to use.
 This is achieved with the help of XRM based 'launcher' application.

 Steps to use: